pitivi/pitivi/docs/Feroze_gsoc.md

 `   1.
 The user should just be able to click on the output format and render.
 This would enable us to expand the userbase to people without much codec knowledge.`\
 `   2.
 User can add, remove and rename presets and edit codec settings within the render dialog menu.`\
 `   3.
-The presets should be stored seperately and the user should be able to import and export presets from GUI.`\
+The presets should be stored separately and the user should be able to import and export presets from GUI.`\
 `   4.
 Enable us to bundle a default set of rendering and project setting presets`

 Presets Suggested : iPod , iPad, PlayStation 3, DVD (NTSC, PAL), HTML5 (